Megagig/pharma-care-saas/Implementation/TANSTACK_QUERY_GUIDE.md

 # TanStack Query Integration Guide

-This guide provides comprehensive information on using TanStack Query alongside Zustand in the PharmaCare SaaS application.
+This guide provides comprehensive information on using TanStack Query alongside Zustand in the PharmaPilot SaaS application.

 ## Overview